Capital and Training Assistance Program for Over-the-Road Bus Accessibility

 Length and Time Phasing of Assistance

-Funds are available for obligation to grantees for 3 fiscal years.
-Any funds not obligated by FTA by the end of this period will be added to the succeeding year's program allocation.
-Reimbursement of eligible expenses.
+Funds were available for obligation to grantees for 3 fiscal years.
+Any funds not obligated by FTA by the end of this period were added to the succeeding year's program allocation.
+The applications accepted in Grants.GOV, awarded in FTA's Transit Awards Management System (TrAMS) and released through FTA's financial management system.

 Who do I contact about this opportunity?